By Richard Mortier - 2019-10-18

 $ mirage configure -t hvt

-$ make
+$ make depends

-, and the Makefile
+, and the generated Makefile

-differ significantly, but since the source code of your application was
+the source code of your application was parameterised over the Time

-type, it doesn't matter — you do not need to
+doesn't matter — you do not need to make any changes for your code to run when

-make any changes for your code to run when linked against the Solo5 console driver
+linked against the Solo5 console driver instead of Unix.

 When you build the hvt

-unikernel: a file called hello.hvt
+directory: a file called hello.hvt

 .
-A solo5-hvt
+Additionally, a solo5-hvt

-binary will be installed by OPAM on your $PATH
+be installed by OPAM on your $PATH

-.
-This binary is a tender, responsible for loading your unikernel, attaching to host system devices and running it.
-To try running hello.hvt
+loading your unikernel, attaching to host system devices and running it.
+To try

 , pass it as an argument to solo5-hvt